Explore Military Tools for ArcGIS

 Terrain can dictate strategy, so realizing the impacts of elevation on the battlefield will improve your understanding about how and why enemy and friendly units move and behave.
 In this case, the high ground explains why the German 2nd Division Landwehr regiments occupied their positions.
 The high vantage points gave their machine gunners and forward observers commanding views of the American trenches below.

 The various shades of gray reflect the terrain characteristics by displaying the higher elevations as lighter and the lower elevations as darker.
-You'll change the color scheme so the elevations are easier to visually interpret.
+You will change the color scheme so the elevations are easier to visually interpret.

 - In the Contents pane, scroll down and right-click the Meuse-Argonne elevation layer symbology.
 In the symbol selector, click the arrow to display additional color schemes.